 He shut his eyes.
 She was so calm—not even a jump or a flush of heat.
 Perhaps that was the sole source of his discontent.
 For all their history, she certainly never showed much of it.

 Anjali finished buttoning his shirt and then slipped out of his reach, wandering the room.
 "I was thinking I should go after Fred.
 He listens to reason.
 It'll be easier to convince him."

 Scorpius shook his head.
 "It doesn't matter.
 I'm done with it."

 She crossed her arms.
 "I think an explanation is in order.
 Considering."

 Considering that he had been so insistent about the whole idea in the first place.
-Considering the time he took to orchestrate it and considering he put his reputation on the line.
-Considering that he was going against his father's wishes.
+The time he took to orchestrate it, his father’s wishes...

 "As charming as you think you are, I'm going to guess that it was actually your fault."